-Given the highly technical world we now live in, it is extremely important to develop tools that can help you grow and expand technologically so that you can attract and retain the best talent.
-And it’s a myth that you need big funds to do that, even small companies with low budgets can achieve this through proper utilisation of resources that are generally free.
+Given the highly technical world we now live in, it is extremely important to develop tools that can help you grow and expand technologically so that you can attract, retain the best talent and reduce employee turnover.
+And it’s a myth that you need big funds to do that, even small companies with low budgets can achieve this through proper utilization of resources that are generally free.

 Listed below are 8 techniques that will not only help you fill current positions but will also help you acquire and develop candidates for positions in the future.

 Eight Techniques to Build an Effective Talent Acquisition Strategy